estuary/flow/site/docs/reference/Connectors/capture-connectors/MySQL/MySQL.md

    1. To allow direct access:

       - [Modify the instance](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/Aurora.Modifying.html#Aurora.Modifying.Instance), choosing **Publicly accessible** in the **Connectivity** settings.
       - Edit the VPC security group associated with your instance, or create a new VPC security group and associate it with the instance as described in [the Amazon documentation](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Overview.RDSSecurityGroups.html#Overview.RDSSecurityGroups.Create).
-Create a new inbound rule and a new outbound rule that allow all traffic from the IP addresses `34.121.207.128, 35.226.75.135, 34.68.62.148`.
+Create a new inbound rule and a new outbound rule that allow all traffic from the [Estuary Flow IP addresses](/reference/allow-ip-addresses).

    2. To allow secure connections via SSH tunneling:
       - Follow the guide to [configure an SSH server for tunneling](/guides/connect-network/)